-Hospital Standardized Mortality Ratio (HSMR) is still performing much better than target at 82.
+Between April and July 2023, Hospital Standardized Mortality Ratio (HSMR) is still performing much better than the target and is sitting at 84.
 Overall, VCH continues to perform better than the provincial average.

 Comprehensive reviews are done on all deaths within Vancouver Coastal Health to ensure that safe, high quality care was delivered to the patient.